Genez-io/genez-io.github.io/content/posts/neon-postgres.md

 Install genezio by running the following command in your terminal:

 `npm install genezio -g`

 After that, you can initialize a brand new project by running `genezio` in your preferred directory:

-`genezio`

-This command will guide you through all the necessary steps to initialize and deploy your genezio project.
-After you successfully ran the command, your terminal should look something like this:

-Install genezio by running the following command in your terminal:

-`npm install genezio -g`

-After that, you can initialize a brand new project by running `genezio` in your preferred directory: